wolfSSL/wolfMQTT/README.md

 5. Call `MqttClient_Connect` passing pointer to `MqttConnect` structure to send MQTT connect command and wait for Connect Ack.
 6. Call `MqttClient_Subscribe` passing pointer to `MqttSubscribe` structure to send MQTT Subscribe command and wait for Subscribe Ack (depending on QoS level).
 7. Call `MqttClient_WaitMessage` passing pointer to `MqttMessage` to wait for incoming MQTT Publish message.

+## Examples

+### Client Example
+The example MQTT client is located in /examples/mqttclient/.
+This example exercises all exposed API’s and prints any incoming publish messages for subscription topic “wolfMQTT/example/testTopic”.

+### Firmware Example
+The MQTT firmware update  is located in /examples/firmware/.
+This example has two parts.
+The first is called “fwpush”, which publishes a signed firmware image.
+The second is called “fwclient”, which receives the firmware image and verifies the signature.
+This example publishes message on the topic “wolfMQTT/example/firmware”.

 ## Release Notes